 - Preheat the oven to 500°F (260°C) with a baking steel on the bottom rack.

-- Stretch the dough into a 12–14 inch (30.5–35.5 centimeters) circle with a one-inch (two and a half centimeters) crust border.
+- Stretch the dough into a 12–14 inch (30.5–35.5 centimeter) circle with a one-inch (two and a half centimeters) crust border.

 - Dust a pizza peel with semolina or cornmeal, and transfer the dough to the peel.semolina flour